Thaurin/Vita-troubleshooting-guide/README.md

-# Welcome to the vita troubleshooting guide !
+# Welcome to the vita troubleshooting guide!

-Have a problem with your vita?
-Don't know what you did wrong and didn't get any clear answer ?
+Have a problem with your Vita?
+Don't know what you did wrong and didn't get a clear answer?
-Don't worry, this guide help you to recover whatever issue you're facing.
+Don't worry: this guide will help you recover from whatever issue you're facing.

-  Anyone can contribute for this project.
-By opening an issue to share informations, asking something about a subject.
-Or even ask for help and I will merge the solution in the guide.
+Anyone can contribute to this project.
+You can do this by opening an issue to share information, ask something about a subject, or even by asking for help.
+I will merge the solution into the guide.

-The changes will be merged to gitbook and I will use it for making the guide, it probide a clear interface and will be user friendly.
-It is used in a lot of hacks domain like hackintoshing for exemple.
+The changes will be merged using gitbook and I will use it for making the guide.
+It provides a clear interface and will be user-friendly.
+It is used in a lot of hacks domains, like for example hackintoshing.

 This project is under the MIT license